 The lower school physical education program focuses on introducing children to a variety of physical activities including basic level sports and fitness.
 Students participate in this program once a week and also have daily recess.

 Kindergarten students take several curriculum based field trips throughout the school year.
-Trips may include visits to Washington Farms, INK - interactive museum, The Story Shop, and the State Botannical Gardens.
+Trips may include visits to Washington Farms, Jack's Creek Tree Farm, The Story Shop, and the State Botannical Gardens.